Wiesmak/umaui-react/README.md

 # Umaui 🐎

-Vue libary to replicate UI from the popular videogame "Umamusume: Pretty Derby"
+React libary to replicate UI from the popular videogame "Umamusume: Pretty Derby"

+This is a very bad rewrite of the original Vue version, proper rewrite comming soon™

 ## Components